Better Leadership through Diversity: A Case Study of the March for Science

 This article was first published on DiverseScholar, on 27 March 2017.

-The March for Science is scheduled to occur globally on April 22 in over 400 cities.
-The aims and functions of the march have been drastically altered in the first two months of its existence, especially as the organisers began to receive critique from the scientific community regarding diversity issues.
-By setting up the march as being “not political” and by reproducing various problems of gender inequality, racism and other forms of exclusion, the march organisers have inadvertently created an anti-diversity discourse, which has been subsequently adopted by a vocal majority of the MfS supporter base.
+The march is scheduled to occur globally on April 22 in over 400 cities.
+The aims and functions of the march have been drastically altered in the first two months of its existence, especially as the organisers began to receive critique from the scientific community.
+By early-March, the five “core goals” of the march were settled; one of which is: “Diversity and Inclusion in STEM” (science, technology, engineering, and mathematics).

 Sociology for Diversity